-- All of the regulators have responded to developments within FinTech markets with some form of bespoke regulation for specific sectors.
-As an example, 80 per cent have introduced bespoke regulation for digital payments.
+When reviewing the approach of the regulators themselves, the study found that they are all welcoming towards emerging technologies within financial services.
+Each of them has responded to developments within FinTech markets with some form of bespoke regulation; as an example, 80 per cent have introduced bespoke regulation for digital payments.